Randonneuring: Paris–Brest–Paris

 Sometimes regarded as the Blue Riband randonnée, Paris–Brest–Paris (PBP) is an approximately 1200 km event held on an out-and-back course between Paris and Brest every four years.
 Begun in 1891, it is the oldest bicycling event still regularly run.
 It began as a race for professional cyclists, but is now a non-competitive endurance challenge.
 To qualify, a cyclist must complete a series of brevets within the same year.
 The series can be completed in any order (200, 300, 400 and 600 km is traditional), and any brevet may be replaced with a longer randonnée.

-The PBP was the first popular long distance race, initiated in 1891.
-After 1931 the riders were separated into three groups: professional cyclists, and two non-professional groups known as the Allure libre club and the Audax club.
+The PBP was the first popular long-distance race.
+After 1931 the riders were separated into three groups: professional cyclists and two non-professional groups known as the Allure libre club and the Audax club.
 Allure Libre consisted of individuals riding alone in the spirit of self-sufficiency, while Audax riders rode as a group and maintained a steady pace.
-As interest in long distance racing had waned in favour of stage events like the Tour de France, the professional race part of the PBP was lost in 1951, leaving only the randonneuring part of the event.
+As interest in long-distance racing had waned in favour of stage events like the Tour de France, the professional race part of the PBP was lost in 1951, leaving only the randonneuring part of the event.

 The Randonneuring part of the PBP had been governed by Audax Club Parisien (ACP) since the 1930s.
 In 1975 the Audax and Allure libre groups split up and formed two different PBP events.
 Now the ACP runs the event every four years in their Allure Libre format, and the Union des Audax runs it every five years in their Audax format.

-The most recent Paris-Brest-Paris was held in 2019 on August 18.
-In order to qualify for the event a randonneur needed to do a super randonnee series of brevets (200, 300, 400 and 600 km) in the qualifying year i.e. by July 2019.
+The most recent Paris-Brest-Paris was held in 2023 on August 20.
+In order to qualify for the event a randonneur needed to do a super randonnee series of brevets (200, 300, 400 and 600 km) in the qualifying year i.e. by July 2023.

 London–Edinburgh–London

 London–Edinburgh–London is a 1500 km event that takes place in the United Kingdom every four years.
 The event typically starts in north London, taking a route through the east of England, to Edinburgh, usually returning along the same route.

-The event last took place in August 2022.
+The event last took place in August 2025.